stahnma/noodles/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues to suggest improvements or add new features.

+# Demo stuff

+If you want a demo using Flox to do some neat things, this is a good project for that.

+You can:

+1. Build `noodles` and then set it up as a Lambda.
+If you've configured the lambda and API Gateway, you can then run the lambda from the API Gateway using `make aws` from the `noodles` directory.
+2. There is a front end in the `front` directory.
+It uses `flox services` to show off the services component and runs a web application and proxy to get around CORS restrictions from API gateway.

+To run the front end

+    cd front
+    flox activate -s

 ## License

 WTFPL